 = 1 cup coffee per 4 cups of water *

 * REMEBER: I don’t recommend using “cup” and “tablespoon” measurements because your coffee-brewing results will vary.
 When you measure coffee beans by weight, coffee grounds weigh the same amount as beans.
 However, cup/tablespoon measurements of beans and coffee grounds will vary.
-For example, 1 tablespoon of beans does not yield 1 tablespoon of grounds.
-Always good to have a kitchen scale ($15 on Amazon) in your kitchen. 🙂
+For example, 1 tablespoon of beans does not always yield the same weight.
+Always good to have a kitchen scale in your kitchen. 🙂

 If you don’t like the results, experiment with the different coffee grinds and coffee to water ratios.